 Invest In Child Health

-The election is fast approaching and here at the Soil Association HQ, we are asking the next government to take on eight essential policies.
+Now that the general election is over, here at the Soil Association HQ we are asking the new government to take on eight essential policies.

-One policy that we are asking the next government to commit to is investing in child health.
-We are asking the next government to commit to creating an environment where it is normal, easy and enjoyable for children and young people to eat well.
+One policy that we are asking the new government to commit to is investing in child health.
+We are asking the new government to commit to creating an environment where it is normal, easy and enjoyable for children and young people to eat well.

 Why is this important?